 An affinity diagram is a visualization of your data where you group information based on underlying themes.
 Affinity diagrams are typically very visual and involve physically moving and clustering data.

-Affinity diagrams, sometimes referred to as affinity maps or the KJ approach, promote good decision-making and teamwork.
+Affinity diagrams, sometimes referred to as affinity maps, affinity charts, or the KJ approach, promote good decision-making and teamwork.
 They are often used to discover insights from raw information and make decisions based on those insights.

 For old school folks, affinity diagrams involve physical Post-Its grouped into clusters on a whiteboard or wall.
 If you’re more digitally inclined, your affinity diagram might look like virtual stickies on a Miro or FigJam board.